 More concretely: I was baptized as a Roman Catholic Christian infant and formed by Christian parents who took their baptismal covenant (even though they wouldn’t call it that) very seriously.
 I went to Mt.
 Angel Seminary in Oregon as a high school freshman and left after my sophomore year of college.
 I studied philosophy and history of religions at the University of California at Santa Cruz (UCSC).
 Rather than return to the seminary as I planned, I married and moved to Southern California.
 I decided to continue in the area of theology with the hope of teaching at a college, seminary or university.
 I focused on Scripture during a Master’s program at Claremont School of Theology and moved on to the University of Notre Dame to study systematic theology.

 While at Notre Dame I was introduced to the catechumenate at our local parish.
 I enjoyed “adult education.”
 The catechumenate drew me in.
 After finishing studies at Notre Dame I became the first RCIA Director for the local Diocese of Ft Wayne-South Bend.
 I was also active in the North American Forum on the Catechumenate at this time.
+(That organization dissolved in 2013.
+This was a loss for the Roman Catholic Church.)
 After a few years I became the first Executive Director of the National Council for Catholic Evangelization.
 I ministered at the parochial level on a catechumenate team at our local parish in Chicago.

 We moved back to the West Coast in 1990 where I once again joined a catechumenate team at our parish.
-Ironically involvement in that team inspired my decision to cross over to the Episcopal branch of the Church.
+Ironically, involvement in that team inspired my decision to cross over to the Episcopal branch of the Church.
 In 1995 I discovered that the Episcopal Church also exercises a catechumenal ministry.
-I am currently Catechumenate Director at Trinity Cathedral, Sacramento, California, a consultant for the Episcopal Diocese of Northern California, a board member on the North American Association for the Catechumenate and still a member of the North American Forum on the Catechumenate.
+I am currently Catechumenate Director at Trinity Cathedral, Sacramento, California, a consultant for the Episcopal Diocese of Northern California and a board member on the Journey to Baptismal Living (formerly North American Association for the Catechumenate)

 There are numerous stories associated with the above brief description of my journey.
 Some will emerge in the following reflections.